OD need not straggle behind

 Share Button

-By far, this is the most widely read post on my blog, with 21,000 people having read it in the past 4 months.
-I have made some minor changes and thus re-publishing it .
+I have made some minor changes as well as additions- and thus re-publishing it .
 I must admit that it is a great source of pride that people are least getting exposed to this message.

-Instead of confessing, it is much easier for OD consultants to haggle with my claim that OD values and tools are culturally tainted!
+OD consultants still haggle with my claim that OD values and tools are culturally tainted!
 In one forum I participated in, someone even claimed that I have a personality disorder which has led me to claim that OD itself needs to be globalized in order to deal with global organizing.
-Psychological reductionism is much easier than taking ownership of ones’ limitations and biases.

 When OD consultants admit their western bias, there is a lot of “unlearning” to do, and new skills need to be acquired.
 That’s a high price to pay!
+So it’s best to keep people like me at bay.

 2) If someone misrepresents key facts in a meeting on purpose, are they lying?